 According to the game manual (a booklet actually), there was a toxic leak from a chemical plant that turns humans and other anthropomorphic beings into aggressive beasts, which prompts our protagonist to face them and travel to the plant to shut down the leakage.
 For that, he needs to travel from his home forest to the city and finally to the plant itself, facing all kinds of humans, other anthropomorphic animals, birds, etc.

-You control the protagonist with the arrow keys (if you’re not using a joystick) and the space-bar for hitting your enemies with your stick.
-To perform other attacks, you need to combine the space-bar with any other arrow key.
+You control the protagonist with the directional keys (if you’re not using a joystick) and the space-bar for hitting your enemies with your stick.
+To perform other attacks, you need to combine the space-bar with any other directional key.
 The stick attack is the most powerful attack but also the slowest one.

 And talking about speed, our protagonist might be a rabbit but he sure moves like a turtle!
 He’s incomprehensibly slow compared with the rest of the enemies.
 You need to properly time your attacks or you’ll die fast!
-I don’t know if the controls are unresponsive, if the attacks use too many sprites or if the rabbit was programmed to be slower than the rest.
+I don’t know if the controls are unresponsive, if the attacks have too many sprites or if the rabbit was programmed to be slower than the rest.
 Anyway, it makes the game almost unplayable.

 The game has very few sound effects, but they serve their purpose, I suppose.